kohirens/aws-tf-route53-record/README.md

-# AWS Route 53 NS Record Terraform Module
+# AWS Route 53 Record Terraform Module

 ## Resources

 The following resources will be made.

-* Route 53 NS record
+* Route 53 record - Can be of type A or NS.